Private Sectors Requirements for Identity Services

 After a consensus was reached, identifying the model with the most overall benefits, (cross-industry) the process concluded with the participants considering possible ways in which the market could move forward and how OIX UK would lead a discovery process over the summer defining a practical route to this preferred model.

 A Survey of Private Sector Needs

 Further work has been conducted recently to understand the private sector’s needs for identity services.
 Following a series of workshops in the Autumn of 2015, organisations were invited to complete a survey.
 The agenda and presentation from the workshops can be found in the links here.

-The findings from the survey have been published in an OIX white paper: UK Private Sector Needs for Identity Assurance.
+The findings from the survey have been published in an OIX White Paper.